 Finishes, such as eggshell or textured finish, reflect light from the walls, which helps hide any imperfections.
 Moreover, you have all of the decor options that paint offers!

 Are you feeling lost on what type of paint to choose?
-Then take a look at our complete guide to the different types of paint.
+Then take a look at our guide to the different types of paint.

 If all else fails, you can always use plasterboard to achieve perfectly smooth walls without the mess.
 Plasterboard is particularly useful for older buildings with uneven walls.